jtlapp/kysely-mapper/README.md

 count = await compilingDelete.returnCount({ findName: 'Joe Mac' });
 ```

 No example is shown for insertion, because not having query filters, there is nothing further to parameterize.
+Always call `compile()` on insert queries.

-In these examples, the parameter is called `findName` to make it clear that parameters are names you make up, rather than having to be column names.
-However, we can use column names as parameter names if we want, because the parameters used to insert values are in their own namespace.
+The parameter is called `findName` in these examples to make it clear that parameter names can be anything, rather than having to be column names.
+However, we can use column names as parameter names if we want, because the parameters used for inserting values are in a distinct namespace.

-We hand `parameterize()` a factory function that returns a compilable query.
-To make this query, the function receives a reference to the table mapper (`mapper`) and a `param()` function.
-Construct the query from `mapper`, replacing the filter right-hand-values you wish to parameterize with calls to `param()`.
-Provide `param()` with the parameter name, which must be a property of the parameters type (here, `Params`).
-The parameter must have a type in the type parameter that is permitted for the right-hand-value it provides.
-The factory function must must call `columns()` on update queries before returning the query.
+As the examples illustrate, we hand `parameterize()` a factory function that returns a compilable query.
+The function receives both a reference to the table mapper (`mapper`) and a `param` function.
+The function creates the compilable query from `mapper`, replacing the filter right-hand-values as desired with parameterize via calls to `param`. `param`'s argument is the parameter name, which must be a property of the type parameter (here, `Params`).
+The parameter must have a type in the type parameter that is permitted for the right-hand-value it supplants.
+For update queries, the factory function must call `columns` before returning the query, in order to return a compilable query.

-`parameterize()` returns a compiling query that can be repeatedly called with different parameters (unless it's an insertion) and different values (for insertions and updates).
+`parameterize()` returns a compiling query that can be repeatedly called with different parameters, and in the case of updates, also with different updating values.
 The compiling query compiles on its first execution, caches the compilation, discards the underlying Kysely query builder to free memory, and uses the cached compilation on subsequent executions.
 (Insertions and updates may actually cache two compilations on the first execution &mdash; one for queries that return values and one for queries that don't).

 Kysely queries are fast, and the present utility doesn't do much additional work on top of Kysely, so you are not likely to need compiling queries to improve query speed.
 However, query builders do use memory, increase garbage collection, and consume clock cycles that could be used elsewhere.
 Compiling queries allow you to minimize resource usage for the kinds of applications that can benefit.
-(Note that the [kysely-params](https://github.com/jtlapp/kysely-params) utility that the present utility relies on lets you compile and parameterize arbitrary Kysely queries.)
+(Note that the [kysely-params](https://github.com/jtlapp/kysely-params) utility lets you compile and parameterize arbitrary Kysely queries.)

 Compilation adds a bit of complication to your queries.
 It's best to implement the application without compilation until you find that you need it: you may discover that you never needed the additional complication.
 The compilation facility exists to help you feel comfortable using the tool for any kind of application.

 ## Usage in Repository Classes

-We typically want to use table mappers in repository classes that represent database tables with application-specific interfaces.
+We typically want to use table mappers in repository classes, which represent database tables with application-specific interfaces.
 We also typically want to create instances of these classes with dependency injection, passing in dependencies rather than hard-coding them.
-Table mappers depend on instances of the `Kysely` class and present a complication for dependency injection.
+Table mappers depend on instances of the `Kysely` class while also relying on type inferencing, thereby presenting a complication for dependency injection.
 This section documents a simple solution to this complication.

 The `TableMapper` class has many type parameters, and we would rather not have to specify them.
 When we create a table mapper, passing in its various column settings and transforms, TypeScript can infer all of the type parameters from these settings and transforms.
 However, we require an instance of `Kysely` to create the table mapper.
 If we want to define the table mapper prior to creating it, such as to make it a property of a repository class, and if we only receive the `Kysely` instance at repository construction, we may be inclined to specify all of the type parameters in our definition.
+This complicates the code.

 A better solution is to provide a method on the repository class that returns a table mapper and then define the table mapper property as the return type of this method.
-This provides the best of both worlds: we infer all of the type parameters and have a property based on the inferred types.
+This provides the best of both worlds: we infer all of the type parameters and have an injection-derived property based on the inferred types.
 Here is an example:

 ```ts
 export class UserRepo {